gramps-project/gramps-web-docs/docs/Users.md

 - With owner permissions using the web interface
 - On the command line on the server

-The owner account required to first access the web interface must always be added on the command line.
+The owner account required to first access the web app can be added in the onboarding wizard that is automatically launched when accessing Gramps Web with an empty user database.

 ### Managing users on the command line